Starbucks Climate Change Strategy: Reducing Our Ecological Footprint to Slow Global Warming

 Our Climate Strategy

-Starbucks has been implementing a climate change strategy since 2004, focusing on renewable energy, energy conservation, and collaboration and advocacy.
-We're working to significantly shrink our environmental footprint by conserving energy and water, reducing the waste associated with our cups, increasing recycling, and incorporating green design into our stores.
-We're also committed to championing progressive climate change policy in partnership with other businesses and organizations.
+Starbucks has been implementing the Starbucks climate change strategy since 2004, focusing on renewable energy, energy conservation, and collaboration and advocacy.
+We're working to significantly shrink our ecological footprint by conserving energy and water, reducing the waste associated with our cups, increasing recycling, and incorporating green design into our stores.
+We're also committed to championing progressive climate change policy in partnership with other businesses and organizations to stop global warming.

 Starbucks & CI’s Coffee Carbon Projects